If you’ve started to learn jazz guitar, then you’ll agree that it can seem like an overwhelming task.

 How to Listen to Jazz

-Listening to Jazz as a student of the genre is different from listening for the pure enjoyment of it.
+Listening to jazz as a student is different from listening for enjoyment.

-This is not to say that educational listening is not enjoyable, it’s just different.
+This isn’t to say that educational listening isn’t enjoyable, it’s just different.

-When listening to Jazz recordings, try to listen for the nuances that make any track worth spending time with.
+When listening to jazz records, listen for the nuances that make any track worth spending time with.

 - Does everyone solo?
 If not, who sits out?

 - Is the playing chilled out or is there a lot of tension?

 - How would you describe each solo in 3 words or less?

 - Do the players interact in the solos, and if so how?

 - What is the “best part” of any solo to your ears?